Kyoto: Top 21 Landmarks You Must Visit in 2026

 ⭐ Recommendation: Don't miss out on amazing Kyoto tours - book now!

-Gion, Kyoto’s famed geisha district, offers an enchanting glimpse into traditional Japanese culture.
+Gion, Kyoto's famed geisha district, offers an enchanting glimpse into traditional Japanese culture and is a Kyoto landmark unlike any other.
 This historic area is known for its preserved wooden machiya houses, teahouses, and the elusive geiko (Kyoto geisha) and maiko (apprentice geisha).
-As you wander through Gion’s narrow streets, you’ll feel transported back in time.
-Things to do in Kyoto often include trying to spot a geisha gracefully making her way to an appointment.
+As you wander through Gion's narrow streets, you'll feel transported back in time.
+Things to do in Kyoto often include trying to spot a geisha gracefully making her way to an appointment between 5:30 PM and 6:00 PM along Hanamikoji Street.
 To truly experience Kyoto landmarks, a stroll through Gion at dusk is a must.

-Don’t miss the chance to explore Hanamikoji Street, Gion’s main thoroughfare, which is lined with exclusive restaurants and teahouses.
-If you’re looking for local experiences, consider an evening tour to learn more about geisha culture and Gion’s history.
+Don't miss the chance to explore Hanamikoji Street, Gion's main thoroughfare, which is lined with exclusive restaurants and teahouses.
+The nearby Gion Corner theater offers nightly performances showcasing seven traditional Japanese arts, including tea ceremony, flower arrangement, and Kyoto-style dance (tickets around 5,000 yen).
+If you're looking for local experiences, consider an evening tour to learn more about geisha culture and Gion's history.
 Moreover, delve deeper into cultural experiences in Kyoto for a richer understanding of the area.

 7. Discover Nijo Castle's History